mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 For each database, we can see the *size* of it, as well as the number of *collections* and *indexes* that it contains.
 We acn also expand each of the databases on the leftside bar, to view the collections that contain.
 Or we can select a database in this view to see a more detailed collection list for this database.

 Alot of useful numbers here for each collection.
 We have the *number of documents, average document size, total document size, number of indexes, and total index size*.
 Already we know quite alot about our data in this database.
 Let's dig further.
 The view of the document is a familiar view, something I've already seen in the *Data Explorer in Atlas*.
 However, I'm here to tell you that there are other features here that you haven't seen yet.

+Let's start from the top.
+We have the *namespace* that we're exploring and other numeric summaries about this collection.
+Then, we have the various tabs that we're going to now take a closer look at.